 103 - Three Dimensional DesignIntroduction to three-dimensional design; this hands-on approach to materials offers an in-depth exploration of aesthetic problems in space.
 Students are challenged with ideas that will build awareness of the limitless potential of shaping space and how that new understanding can contribute to a more creative life.

-150 - Drawing IContinued study of line and value sketching, including additional perspective and composition studies focusing primarily on the development of facility through graphite and ink pen medium.
+150 - Drawing IContinued study of line and value including additional perspective and composition studies, focusing primarily on the development of facility and perception.
 Emphasizes both technical and abstract observations.

 170 - Graphic Design IIntroduction to aspects of graphic design with emphasis on the development of problem-solving skills.
 Form and content are explored with focus on the thought process which underlies graphic design.
 Application of computer software as it applies to the discipline.
 Various projects include logo design, poster design, and typography.